wsdh500/roadtrain/README.md

 `$ python3 fullscreen_playback.py`

-Pressing 'n' will switch videos, and pressing 'q' will quit the demo.
+Pressing *n*, or clicking the push-button connected to board pin 15, will switch videos, and pressing *q* will quit the demo.